 Do you have a building or extension project in an agricultural area?
-Have you just bought an old farmhouse that you want to renovate and extend?
+Have you just bought a farm or an old farmhouse that you want to renovate and extend?
 This article will help you find out whether you can build or renovate a house on agricultural land.

 This document tells you how the land on which you are planning to build is classified.